Latrell Sprewell: Personal life

-In October 1994, Sprewell's four-year old daughter was mauled in the family backyard by one of two pet pit bulls, having an ear bitten off and suffering bites to her face.
-Sprewell has nine children.

 As of 2022, Sprewell's Instagram profile stated he was working in community relations with the Knicks and as a media personality for the Madison Square Garden.

 Legal issues

 On August 30, 2006, Milwaukee police investigated a claim by a 21-year-old female that she and Sprewell were having consensual sex aboard his yacht when Sprewell began to strangle her.
 Police allegedly observed red marks on her neck.
 Police investigating the allegation searched Sprewell's yacht for evidence.
 On September 6, police declined to press charges.
 Sprewell then sought a restraining order along with "civil remedies" against the accuser.

 On January 31, 2007, Sprewell's long-term companion sued him for $200 million for ending their relationship agreement.
 She claimed Sprewell agreed to support her and their four children through college.

 On August 22, 2007, Sprewell's $1.5 million 70 ft yacht was repossessed by a federal marshal.
 He had failed to continue paying for and insuring the vessel, for which he reportedly still owed approximately $1.3 million.
 In February 2008, the yacht was auctioned for $856,000 after Sprewell defaulted on the mortgage.
 Three months later, a Milwaukee-area home Sprewell owned went into foreclosure status.
 In July 2009, a Westchester County, New York mansion Sprewell owned went into foreclosure status, but that action was dismissed on motion of another party's attorney.

 In 2011, Sprewell owed the state of Wisconsin $3.5 million in unpaid income taxes.
 On January 1, 2013, he was arrested for disorderly conduct after police received numerous complaints about loud music.